Materialise and Siemens Healthineers syngo.via Partner to Bring 3D Printing to Hospitals Worldwide

 Partnership with Siemens Healthineers expands availability of Materialise Mimics inPrint software

 PLYMOUTH, MICH., Nov.
 27, 2017.
 Materialise NV (Nasdaq: MTLS), a leading provider of 3D printing services and software solutions, and Siemens Healthineers, a leading medical technology company announced today that they are joining forces to bring Materialise Mimics inPrint software to hospitals around the world.
-3D printing technology is growing rapidly in the medical field, and soon it will be even more mainstream as 3D printing software becomes more accessible in hospitals.
+3D printing technology in healthcare is growing rapidly in the medical field, and soon it will be even more mainstream as 3D printing software becomes more accessible in hospitals.
 The partnership, announced at the 2017 Radiological Society of North America (RSNA) Annual Meeting, makes Materialise Mimics inPrint software, a dedicated solution for printing anatomical models in hospitals, available to radiologists through the Siemens Healthineers syngo.via open app platform.

 Adopting virtual 3D anatomical models facilitates surgical planning and collaboration between radiologists and surgical teams.
 3D-printed anatomical models improve patient communication, training and education surrounding anatomically complex pathologies.